macikokoro/node-basic/README.md

 npm install to install dependencies.

-IN the termianl run node app.js to start the server.
+In the terminal run node server.js to start the server.

-In your favorite browser open localhost:3000.
+Fire up your favorite browser open localhost:3000.

-Your browser says "All aboard!!!"
+Your browser says "Hello user this is your first express server!!!"

 ctrl-c to stop the server.